lwh0721/Linear_Optimization_Simplex_Dantzig-Wolfe_Method/README.md

 (3) The Linprog Method (the Matlab package).

+And then also three methods are compared.

-The code generates the coefficients for the stochastic programming farming model
+The 'coefficient_generator' code generates the coefficients for the stochastic programming farming model automatically.